JefersonGF92/Channel_Selector/docs/info.md

 The design also includes an Enable (EN) pin:

-When EN = 1 (HIGH) → the counter CLK, MUX output, and 7-segment display are active.
+When EN = 1 (HIGH) → the MUX output, and the 7-segment display are active.

-When EN = 0 (LOW) → all outputs and CLK are disabled.
+When EN = 0 (LOW) → all outputs are disabled.
 Counter outputs preserved.

 #Reset Function